zen-masters/Zen-UV/mkdocs/operators.md

 ## Unmark Seams ![Unmark Seams](img/icons/unmark-seams@2x.png)
 Unmark selected edges or face boundaries as Seams.

-## Set Seams by UV Boundaries
+## Set Seams by UV Borders
-Setup UV Seams by existing UV boundaries.
+Setup UV Seams by existing UV Borders.

 ## Clear All Seams
 Remove all the Seams from the mesh.